CNES/cars/docs/source/usage.rst

                 .. note::
                     The DSM will always be generated with all the inputs.

-                    When the ``merging`` parameter is set to `False`, a DSM will **not** be generated for each individual input.
+                    When the ``merging`` parameter is set to `False`, the combined point cloud containing all points
-                    Instead, the combined point cloud containing all points from the depth maps will be created on the fly during the rasterization process.
+                    from the depth maps will be created on the fly during the rasterization process.

                     Conversely, if the ``merging`` parameter is set to `True`, a point cloud will be generated from all depth maps